CaioFPeres/ArchBuild/README.md

 These flags will work for most of the arch packages, but some will still force their own flags.
 For this reason, we *must* make a detour in gcc and cc, to remove their imposed flags, by setting our desired architecture (skylake in my case):

-Create this file at /usr/local/bin/cc
+Create two files like this at /usr/local/bin/cc and /usr/local/bin/gcc, but for gcc change the exec call to gcc.
+Create them both inside and outside of chroot:

 ```bash
 #!/bin/bash